ongov/ontario-design-system/packages/ontario-design-tokens/README.md

 ### Building the design tokens with Style Dictionary

-Style Dictionary!
 Style Dictionary is a build system that allows you to define styles once, in a way for any platform or language to consume.
 A single place to create and edit your styles, and a single command exports these rules to all the places you need them - iOS, Android, CSS, JS, HTML, sketch files, style documentation, or anything you can think of.
 It is available as a CLI through NPM, but can also be used like any normal node module if you want to extend its functionality (referenced from here: https://amzn.github.io/style-dictionary/)

 ## Architecture